Anne Catherine Schollick born

 Conference held in London between

-Conference held in London between Annie, her brother and Mr Guy a representative of the NUT Tenure Committee
+Conference is held in London between Annie, her brother, and Mr Guy a representative of the NUT Tenure Committee.

 Norfolk Education Authority gives notice

-Norfolk Education Authority gives Annie 3 month salary in lieu of notice & Tom one months in lieu of notice, with their employment to terminate on 31st March 1914
+The Norfolk Education Authority gives Annie three month salary in lieu of notice, and Tom one month, with their employment set to terminate on 31st March 1914.

 30 parents are fined

-30 parents are fined at the Diss Petty Sessions for not sending their children to school.
-The fines were covered by donations.
+Some thirty parents are fined at the Diss Petty Sessions for not sending their children to school.
+The fines were covered by donations collected outside of the court.

-The Burston branch of National Agricultural Labourers’ Union formed after a meeting in the Crown Inn
+The Burston branch of National Agricultural Labourers’ Union is formed after a meeting in the Crown Inn.
+The strike has been on-going for six weeks.

 A large demonstration of some 500 is held.
-Speakers include representatives from Norwich and Ipswich Trades Councils
+Speakers include representatives from Norwich and Ipswich Trades Councils, and the wider Labour movement.

-A crowded meeting was held in the newly aquired ‘carpenters shop’ Strike School.
-A school committee being elected from the parents
+At a crowded meeting held in the newly aquired ‘carpenters shop’ Strike School a new school committee is elected from the parents.

-The Higdons leave the school house after the eviction notice expires.
+The Higdons have to leave the council school house after their eviction notice expires.

 Rev. Eland writes to the Education Committee

-Rev. Eland writes to the Education Committee, stating that the school managers find it impossible to work with her (Anni
+The Rev. Eland writes to the Norfolk Education Committee stating that the school managers find it impossible to work with the Headmistress.

-Norwich Labour Party announced demonstration held with George Langsbury, R.B.
-Walker of the Agricultural Labourers Union among the speakers
+Norwich Labour Party organises are large demonstration, with George Langsbury and ‘General’ Robert Walker of the Agricultural Labourers Union among the speakers.

 Conference held between County teachers & deputation from the NUT

-Conference held between County teachers & deputation from the NUT executive to consult on Arthur Henderson, M.P offer to act as an arbitrator in the case.
+A conference is held between county teachers & a deputation from the NUT executive to consult on Arthur Henderson MP’s offer to act as an arbitrator in the ‘Higdon case’.

 Large joint National Union of Railwaymen & Agricultural Labourers Union demonstration.

-Large joint National Union of Railwaymen & Agricultural Labourers Union demonstration.
-Nine London branches of the N.U.R were represented with their banners
+A large National Union of Railwaymen & Agricultural Labourers’ Union demonstration is held.
+Nine London branches of the NUR are represented with their banners.

-Repeated large demo by the N.U.R, A.L.U and the Vehicular Workers Union
+Repeated large demonstrations are organised by the NUR, Agricultural Labourers’ Union and the Vehicular Workers’ Union.

 First of a series of London public meetings

-First of a series of London public meetings organised by the N.U.R held at Kentish Town Public Baths.
-The Higdons and some 20 striking children present
+First of a series of London public meetings organised by the NUR is held at Kentish Town Public Baths.
+The Higdons and some 20 striking children attend.

-Second of the N.U.R public meetings, held in Paddington
+Second of the NUR public meetings is held in Paddington.

-Third of the N.U.R public meetings, held in Bermondsey
+Third of the NUR public meetings is held in Bermondsey.

 Two years after the start of the strike